 Mass is in two parts, Liturgy of the Word–a proclamation and preaching of texts from the Hebrew and Christian Testaments, and Liturgy of the Eucharist, which unites the praying community in the self-sacrifice of Jesus–his passion, death, and resurrection.
-During Catholic Mass, Eucharistic Prayer prayer that takes place during the divine transformation of bread and wine into the Body and Blood of Christ.
+During Catholic Mass, we experience the divine transformation of the symbols of bread and wine into the Body and Blood of Christ.
 Through our daily celebration of the Eucharist, we enter into the Paschal Mystery which we are called to preach and to live.

-Our proclamation of the Word demands a rootedness in the Word of God.
+Our proclamation of the Word demands we make our home in Word of God.
 We contemplate God’s Word as it is revealed both in Scripture and in our daily lives, and we share with others the fruits of our contemplation.
 Our experience of Jesus in the People of God prompts us to ponder and meditate upon the mystery we encounter, as well, as we go about our daily lives.

 Other Forms of Prayer

 Prayer is a means of entering into a conversation with God.
 We invite you to explore some of these ways to pray, or others that might work for you.
 If you would like us to pray for you or someone you love, use the Prayer Requests link to contact us.
 You may also order Prayer Cards created in our community by Sister Maristella Dunlavy, OP, or visit these Daily Prayer Websites.